Either of the following hanging indentation is considered acceptable. YES: return 'class: %s, host: %s, args = %s' % ( self.__class__.__name__, self.hostname, self.args) YES: return 'class: %s, host: %s, args = %s' % ( self.__class__.__name__, self.hostname, self.args) # Do not use 4 spaces for hang

 Docstrings are important to keep our code self documenting.
 While it's not necessary to overdo documentation, we ask you to be sensible and document any nontrivial function.
 When creating docstrings, please add a newline at the beginning of your triple quoted string and another newline at the end of it.
 If the docstring has multiple lines, please include a short summary line followed by a blank line before continuing with the rest of the description.
 Please capitalize and punctuate accordingly the sentences.
 If the description has multiple lines, put two levels of indentation before proceeding with text.
 An example docstring:

 def foo(param1, param2): """ Summary line.
-Long description of method foo. @param param1: A thing called param1 that is used for a bunch of stuff that has methods bar() and baz() which raise SpamError if something goes awry. @returns a list of integers describing changes in a source tree @raises exception that could be raised if a certain condition occurs. """
+Long description of method foo. @param param1: A Spam object that has methods bar() and baz() which raise SpamError if something goes awry. @type param1: Spam @return: a list of integers describing changes in a source tree @rtype: list @raise SpamError: when some stated condition occurs. """

-The tags that you can put inside your docstring are tags recognized by systems like doxygen.
+The tags that you can put inside your docstring are tags recognized by systems like epydoc.
 Not all places need all tags defined, so choose them wisely while writing code.
-Generally (if applicable) always list parameters, return value (if there is one), and exceptions that can be raised to each docstring.
+Generally always list any parameters, the return value (if there is one), and exceptions that can be raised.